 It is vital for our partners that Datto RMM provides accurate information about their managed endpoints' antivirus status.
 Datto RMM's universal antivirus detection allows an endpoint to report the name and status of its antivirus product.

 The antivirus information is presented on the Device Summary page under the Status section in the legacy UI and in the Summary and System cards in the New UI.
 The data is also used in monitoring, filters and columns, on the Site Summary page and in reports in the legacy UI and New UI, and in a widget in the New UI.

 On Windows workstations, Datto RMM polls the Security Center information from the WMI to ascertain the antivirus suite that is installed.
 If no antivirus is present, Windows Defender will automatically engage to protect Windows as a service devices.

 Datto RMM then uses its own native detection methods to ascertain what antivirus is installed, with its findings taking precedence over WMI results.
-On servers, this is the main source of information.
+On Windows Servers, this is the main source of information because Windows Security Center and its related WMI namespace are not available on Windows Server operating systems.
 From here, the antivirus status can be overridden using an override file.
 Refer to Antivirus status override file.

 The protection level is based on whether the antivirus product is detected, running, and/or up to date.
 The order of protection level (from highest to lowest) is defined in the following way: